Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

 ### Content

--   All content was written by the developer.
+- All the content was done by me owenbcoding such as text and writing

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media